 Many loans originated as recently as 2009 are being refinanced as rates have fallen about a percentage point or so in that short span.

-As expected, GSE (Fannie, Freddie) and FHA loans still account for the lion’s share of originations – nearly nine out of every 10 new mortgages.
+As expected, GSE (Fannie, Freddie) and FHA loans still account for the lion’s share of origination volume – nearly nine out of every 10 new mortgages.

 So it sounds like we’ve still got a ways to go before things improve.
 With all that foreclosure inventory out there, it’s very likely home prices will continue to stumble in the near future.